 Visitors can attend Midweek Music and Market during the summer.
 This unique weekly mini-market and concert series is a popular community event.
 Familiar market vendors combine with food trucks and lawn games while local musicians perform live concerts.
-The Midweek Music and Market is located in the East Lot of Bloomington Civic Plaza.
+The Midweek Music and Market is in the East Lot of Bloomington Civic Plaza.

-And during the Winter months, market vendors host an indoor market on select Saturdays.
+During the Winter months, market vendors host an indoor market on select Saturdays.

 12. Hyland Lake Park Reserve